lemonbrain-mk/script_scheduler/README.md

 ### Prerequisites

-You need to install python 3
+You need to install python 3.
+Sometimes you nee to install also other python3 libaries.
+And don't forgett to restart the computer afterwards before starting the app.

 ```
 sudo apt-get update